 Redirect when URLs change

 Any time you change the URL for a page, the old URL should automatically redirect visitors to the new one.
-That way all existing links keep working, and search engines transfer your old ranking to the new URL rather than seeing it as a brand new page.
+That way existing links keep working, and search engines transfer your old ranking to the new URL rather than seeing it as a brand new page.
 This is especially important when you have a new website built.

-However, be aware that a small portion of your ranking is lost each time you redirect to a new URL, so it’s best not to change URLs regularly or without good reason.
+A small portion of your ranking is lost each time you redirect to a new URL, so it’s best not to change URLs regularly or without good reason.

 Secure your site with SSL